 report a new role for a Ca2+ sensor molecule (STIM1)

 to keep the immune system in check by retaining STING (stimulator of interferon genes) in the ER.

 STIM1 moonlights as an anchor for STING Nature Immunology 20, 152–162 (2019)

 Dr. Tamir Gonen, an electron crystallography expert at UCLA, teamed up with colleagues, along with Brian Stoltz at Caltech, to see whether the Gonen lab’s electron microscopy imaging methods would work with smaller organic molecules.
-On the chemistry preprint server ChemRxiv, the California team reported it worked nearly every time, delivering a resolution on par with x-ray crystallography.
-What’s more, a collaboration of German and Swiss groups independently published similar results using essentially the same technique this week.
+The California team reported it worked nearly every time, delivering a resolution on par with x-ray crystallography.
 Scientists say the new technique could revolutionize fields both inside and outside of research.